-Postgraduate medical training is offered in programs leading to certification by either the College of Family Physicians of Canada (CFPC) or the Royal College of Physicians and Surgeons of Canada (RCPSC).
-These are full-time training programs comprised of hands-on-practical training complemented by formal teaching and academic study.
-The programs are completed in a structured learning environment consisting of hospital and community based teaching units, supervised by faculty.
-The level of responsibility afforded the student is based on regular evaluation of abilities by faculty.
-The Postgraduate training programs are accredited by the CFPC or the RCPSC and the appropriate licensing authorities.
+Postgraduate medical training is offered in residency programs leading to certification by either the College of Family Physicians of Canada (CFPC) or the Royal College of Physicians and Surgeons of Canada (RCPSC).
+These are full-time training programs comprised of hands-on practical training complemented by formal teaching and academic study.
+Residency programs are completed in a structured learning environment consisting of hospital and community based teaching units, supervised by faculty.
+Residents are required to participate fully in all medical education experiences that occur at various times and communities throughout their respective residency program.

 The Postgraduate Medical Education (PGME) Committee oversees all aspects of the planning of residency programs.
 The structure of residency programs is based on the accreditation standards of the CFPC or the RCPSC.
 The PGME Committee reports to the Dean of Medicine through the Assistant Dean, PGME.
 Residency programs are accredited through an agreement between the CFPC, the RCPSC, and the Federation of Medical Regulatory Authorities of Canada (FMRAC).

 Persons interested in a residency program apply through the Canadian Resident Matching Service (CaRMS).
 Further information is available from the CaRMS website at www.carms.ca; by writing to, CaRMS, Suite 802, 151 Slater Street, Ottawa, Ontario K1P 5H3; or, by contacting the CaRMS office by telephone at (800) 291-3727.